dwalker-va/self-assessment-assistant/README.md

    - Review the evidence files before the final assessment
    - Use the gathered data to support your own writing
    - Reference specific examples from the evidence in your assessment

+4. **Assessment Templates**
+   - Keep templates focused on concrete, measurable achievements
+   - Include questions about both technical and leadership contributions
+   - Consider using different templates for different roles or levels

 ## Contributing